 Select specific resources for custom grouping

-Applications with critical resources create protection groups with explicit ARN lists for precise control.
+Applications with critical resources that need specialized monitoring can create protection groups with an explicit list of ARNs.

 import * as pulumi from "@pulumi/pulumi";